ProseMirror/rfcs/README.md

 Submit a pull request that adds your new file.
 This is where discussion around the RFC will happen.
 Be prepared to defend and/or revise your proposal in response to feedback.
+When changing the proposal, only add new commits, don't rebase or amend existing commits, so that people can easily inspect what changed.

-When the community has had some time (at least two weeks) to comment on the RFC and no more blocking problems are present, the core team may decide to accept it and merge it into the repository.
+When the community has had some time (at least a week) to comment on the RFC and no more blocking problems are present, the core team may decide to accept it and merge it into the repository.
 Accepting an RFC does not imply a promise to actually implement it—ideally, the